lmcrean/Hoverboard/testing.md

 - Testing on different browsers, specifically Chrome, Firefox, Edge, Opera and Safari
 - test HTML5 Hyperlinks and Forms so that they are all working as expected, identifying potential syntax errors or with the form requirements

+## Responsiveness by Feature

+## Design comparison to Figma

 ## Browser Testing

 ## HTML Hyperlinks test
 https://github.com/lmcrean/Hoverboard/assets/133490867/739c450a-0fd7-4da3-bf7e-5b1fb6b2b2e6

 15th Jul '23

-navbar links are working, as are article links, footer links are mostly working

-* instagram link worked after fixing misspelt url in html tab.
+navbar links are working, as are article links, footer links are mostly working.
+Instagram link worked after fixing misspelt url in html tab.

 ***
 ## HTML form test